guguji666666/Sentinel-Custom-Parsers/articles/storage/common/legacy-blob-storage-account-migration-overview.md

 - **Monitor usage**: After migration, keep an eye on your storage account metrics to identify any unexpected changes in usage patterns or costs.

 > [!TIP]
-> General-purpose v1 accounts can be migrated to a general-purpose v2 using deployifdoesnotexit Azure Policy.
-This Policy will detect and identify any legacy blob storage accounts accounts and allow you to do an  non-distruptive in place upgrade of those accounts.
+> Migrate general-purpose v1 accounts to general-purpose v2 accounts by using the `deployIfNotExists` Azure Policy.
+This policy detects and identifies legacy blob storage accounts and enables you to non-disruptively upgrade those accounts in place.
 >
 > A Sample policy is available here: [Legacy blob storage Azure policy](https://aka.ms/legacy_blob_storage_azure_policy)